Tropical Storm Alex

 .
 Since Alex is a large storm, it will have a storm surge that will affect most of the South Texas coast.
 NHC is giving

-a 30% - 40% chance of a storm surge of at least 4 feet affecting the Brownsville area, and 10% - 20% chance the surge will exceed 5 feet.
-In theory, a Category 2 hurricane moving WNW at 5 mph can bring a storm surge of up to 8 - 9 feet to the Southern Texas coast (Figure 2.)
+a 40% - 60% chance of a storm surge of at least 3 feet affecting the Brownsville area, and 10% - 30% chance the surge will exceed 5 feet.
+In theory, a Category 2 hurricane moving WNW at 5 mph can bring a storm surge of up to 8 - 9 feet to the South Texas coast (Figure 2.)
 However, Alex is now unlikely to get that strong, and the surge should be less.
-Flooding damage from the expected 10 - 20 inches of rain from Alex will also be a major concern, as will wind damage.
+Flooding damage from the expected 6 - 12 inches of rain from Alex will also be a major concern, as will wind damage.
 The combined wind, surge, and flooding damage from 2008's Hurricane Dolly

 , which hit near Brownsville, were about $1.05 billion.
 Dolly was a Category 2 hurricane offshore that weakened to a Category 1 hurricane with 85 mph winds when it made landfall.
 I expect Alex will be similar in its impacts to Dolly, though Alex's storm surge damage is likely to be greater.
 If Alex hits more than 50 miles south of the Texas border, as currently appears likely, the damage will be far less, since this region of the coast is relatively sparsely populated.
 Figure 2.

 Maximum Water Depth (storm tide minus the elevation of the land it is passing over) computed using the primary computer model used by the National Hurricane Center (NHC) to forecast storm surge--the Sea, Lake, and Overland Surge from Hurricanes (SLOSH) model.
 The accuracy of the SLOSH model is advertised as plus or minus 20%.
 The "Maximum Water Depth" image shows the water depth at each grid cell of the SLOSH domain.
 Thus, if you are inland at an elevation of five feet above mean sea level, and the combined storm surge and tide (the "storm tide") is ten feet at your location, the water depth image will show five feet of inundation.
 This Maximum of the "Maximum Envelope of Waters" (MOM) image was generated for high tide, and thus shows the worst-case inundation scenarios for a mid-strength Category 2 hurricane moving WNW at 5 mph.
 For more information on storm surge, consult our detailed storm surge pages.Track forecast for Alex

-The latest 0 UTC and 6 UTC (1am CDT) runs of our most reliable computer models
+The latest 12 UTC (7am CDT) runs of our most reliable computer models

 To get the probability of receiving tropical storm force winds or hurricane force winds for your location, I recommend the NHC wind probability